Keizan Scott Roshi – Founder and Teacher

 A Hoshi is authorised by Roshi to hold interviews, give talks, and lead workshops and sesshin.Hoshi training can lead to Shiho or Dharma Transmission.

 Originally from Melbourne, Australia, Dorinda was inspired to begin Zen practice after meeting students of Genpo Merzel Roshi in London in 1987 and attending her first retreat that same year.
-She received Jukai (Bodhisattva precepts) from Genpo Roshi in 1989 and Shukke Tokudo (monk ordination) from Genpo in 1992.
-Dorinda works as a Core Process Psychotherapist in south London and sits with the StoneWater Zen group in Hackney, East London.
+She received Jukai (Bodhisattva precepts) from Genpo Roshi in 1989, Shukke Tokudo (monk ordination) from Genpo in 1992, and Hoshi from Keizan Roshi in 2022.
+Dorinda works as a Core Process Psychotherapist in south London, and leads the StoneWater Zen London group in Brixton Hill, south London.

-Sarah began practicing with StoneWater Zen in 2014, receiving jukai in 2015 and shukke tokedo in 2017.
+Sarah began practicing with StoneWater Zen in 2014, receiving jukai in 2015, shukke tokedo in 2017, and Hoshi in 2022.
 In her work life Sarah manages a voluntary sector organisation in Liverpool and in her spare time is usually outdoors, preferably in cold water.
 She produces the SWZ newsletter and helps run the online Introductions to Zen sessions.

 Originally from the north of Germany, Stephan first met Keizan Roshi on Ameland, Holland at Genpo Roshi’s Maha Sangha Gathering in 2010.